Kafū, aged forty-one.

 November 15th.

-Pastor Washizu also came.
+Pastor Washizu also arrived.

 November 17th.

-Cloudy and warm.
+It was cloudy and warm.

 November 18th.

-there is one that says,
+There is one that says:

-It is indeed an actual scene.
+Truly, this is an actual scene.

 November 19th.